-While science and technology are at the heart of this university, the MIT campus is filled with culture and art.
+While science and technology are at the heart of this uni, the MIT campus is filled with culture and art.
 It has 12 museums which attract more than 100,000 visitors every year!
-And one in five students also joins one of the sports teams.
+And one in five students joins one of the sports teams.

-Just over 4% of the people who apply get accepted into MIT, which results in around 1,300 students a year.
+Just over 4% of the people who apply get accepted into MIT.
+This results in around 1,300 students a year.

-Stanford University is located in the California Bay area in a suburban setting, close to Silicon Valley.
+Stanford University is based in the California Bay area, near Silicon Valley.
 The campus spreads over 8,180 acres, making it the largest in the USA.

-This university also goes by the nickname 'billionaire factory', and it lives up to that name with alumni such as Google founders Sergey Brin and Larry Page.
-In fact, if the university's graduates formed their own country, it would boast one of the world's ten largest economies!
+This uni goes by the nickname 'billionaire factory'.
+It lives up to that name with alumni such as Google founders Sergey Brin and Larry Page.
+In fact, if the uni's graduates formed their own country, it would boast one of the world's ten largest economies.

 With a low admission rate of around 4%, Stanford University accepts just over 2,000 students per year.

-Once home to Facebook's Mark Zuckerberg, Harvard University is often cited as the best university in the world.
-So, it comes as no surprise that it's also ranked at the top of this list of the best unis in America.
+Once home to Facebook's Mark Zuckerberg, Harvard is often cited as the best uni in the world.
+So, it's no surprise that it's ranked at the top of this list of best American unis.

 Harvard was founded in 1636, making it the oldest higher education institution in the country.
-The campus is located in a typical urban setting, just outside of Boston, Massachusetts, and enrols around 2,000 students a year.
+The campus is located just outside of Boston, Massachusetts.
+It enrols around 2,000 students a year.

-Of course, at number one, the competition is fierce, resulting in an acceptance rate of around 4% – a fraction of which are from outside the US.
+Of course, at number one, the competition is fierce.
+It has an acceptance rate of around 4% – a fraction of which are from outside the US.

-It's worth bearing in mind that although these US universities are seen as the top 10 in academic terms, they may not offer sufficient financial support or even excel in the subject that you wish to take.
+These US unis are seen as the top 10 in academic terms.
+But, keep in mind that they might not offer sufficient financial support.
+Plus, they may not even excel in your chosen subject.
 This is just a broad-based ranking list using selected criteria.

-Unfortunately, the US college system doesn't benefit from a central body (such as UCAS in the UK), so the first step to studying in America is doing a lot of your own research before you apply to a US university or college.
+Unfortunately, the US college system doesn't benefit from a central body (such as UCAS in the UK).
+So, before applying to a US university or college, do plenty of research.

-You may already know that American universities aren't cheap, but how much exactly is tuition?
+American unis aren't cheap.
+But how much exactly is tuition?
 We have a guide that covers the cost of studying in America.